 What is Keratoconus?

 Keratoconus is a progressive disease that affects the cornea (the front part of your eye).
-As the disease progressives, the cornea becomes thin and bulges into a cone shape rather than a normal healthy dome shaped cornea.
+As the disease progressives, the cornea becomes thin and bulges into a cone shape rather than a normal healthy dome-shaped cornea.
 Keratoconus often develops in your teens and continues to gradually worsen over time.

 What are the symptoms of Keratoconus?

-In its earliest stages, keratoconus causes mild blurred and distorted vision as well as increased light sensitivity.
+In its earliest stages, keratoconus causes mildly blurred and distorted vision as well as increased light sensitivity.
 The abnormal corneal shape is what causes the light entering the eye from being focused correctly on the retina and therefore leads to the distortion of vision.
 In some cases, the cornea will swell and cause a sudden and significant decrease in vision.
 The swelling occurs when the strain of the cornea’s protruding cone-like shape causes a tiny crack to develop.
 The swelling may last for weeks or months as the crack heals and is gradually replaced by scar tissue.
 If this sudden swelling does occur, your doctor can prescribe ophthalmic drops for temporary relief.

 Is there available treatment for Keratoconus?